newsguildny/times-tech-guild-sl-2022/slides.md

 - Approachable for developers <!-- .element: class="fragment" -->
 - Accessible to non-developers <!-- .element: class="fragment" -->
 - Reliable and fast for readers <!-- .element: class="fragment" -->

+Notes:

+- We based our technology choices on requirements that we derived from the goals above
+- People are busy, and union work is essentially a second, unpaid job.
+We can't rely on availability of long-term contributors; it has to be easy to onboard new developers and for folks to make changes when no developers are available
+- And websites are no good for anyone if they're not accessible to as many people in your audience as possible!

 ---